ozdemirburak/laravel-9-simple-cms/README.md

     gulp --production
     php artisan serve

-Open <a href="http://localhost:8000">http://localhost:8000</a> from your browser.
-To access the admin panel, hit the link <a href="http://localhost:8000/admin">http://localhost:8000/admin</a> from your browser.
+Open [http://localhost:8000](http://localhost:8000) from your browser.
+To access the admin panel, hit the link [http://localhost:8000/admin](http://localhost:8000/admin) from your browser.
 The application comes with default user with email address `admin@admin.com` and `123456`.
-If you don't configure your `.env` file as expected, such as if you don't locate a `.p12` file that is needed for analytics data parsing, then upon login, just hit <a href="http://localhost:8000/admin/user">http://localhost:8000/admin/user</a> to see the features starting from the users part as you will get an error which is Can't find .p12 certificate.
+If you don't configure your `.env` file as expected, such as if you don't locate a `.p12` file that is needed for analytics data parsing, then upon login, just hit [http://localhost:8000/admin/user](http://localhost:8000/admin/user) to see the features starting from the users part as you will get an error which is Can't find .p12 certificate.

-**Attention #1 :** If you have xdebug installed and get an error `Maximum function nesting level of '100' reached, aborting!`, you need to increase the value of `xdebug.max_nesting_level` in your php.ini.
-See <a href="https://stackoverflow.com/questions/8656089/solution-for-fatal-error-maximum-function-nesting-level-of-100-reached-abor">this</a> for further information.
+**Attention #1 :** If you have Xdebug installed and get an error `Maximum function nesting level of '100' reached, aborting!`, you need to increase the value of `xdebug.max_nesting_level` in your php.ini.
+See [this Stack Overflow question](https://stackoverflow.com/questions/8656089/solution-for-fatal-error-maximum-function-nesting-level-of-100-reached-abor) for further information.

 **Attention #2 :** If HTMLPurifier returns you an error about file permissions, or if purified content can't be posted, fix file permissions with calling `chmod 775 -R storage/purifier` then `chmod 775 -R vendor/ezyang/htmlpurifier/library/HTMLPurifier/DefinitionCache/Serializer`.